112: Untamed Youth

 A reference to the so-called “Evolution of Man” charts that have appeared in classrooms and scientific journals over the past century, showing an ape-like ancestor on the far left and modern man on the far right with varying species of hominids in apparent mid-stride in between.

 [Imitating Don Knotts.]
 Yeah?
 Anything I can help you with in here, ma’am?
 Up to Mount Pilot?
 Okay, I’ll go get my one bullet.

 Don Knotts (1924-2006) was a comedian who played a wide variety of roles over the course of his lengthy career.
-He is perhaps best known for his role as deputy Barney Fife on The Andy Griffith Show and as landlord Ralph Furley on the 1970s TV sitcom Three’s Company; he also appeared in a string of movies for Disney.
+He is perhaps best known for his role as deputy Barney Fife on The Andy Griffith Show and as landlord Ralph Furley on the 1970s TV sitcom Three’s Company; he also appeared in a string of comedy movies.
 On The Andy Griffith Show (he was a regular on the show from 1960-1965, with guest appearances after that), his bumbling led the sheriff to prohibit Fife from keeping his weapon loaded and instead allowed him to carry one bullet with him, usually in his shirt pocket.
 Mount Pilot is a fictional town near the show’s setting of Mayberry, North Carolina, likely based on Pilot Mountain, North Carolina.
 Mayberry itself was based primarily on Griffith’s hometown of Mount Airy, North Carolina.

 Hey, Greg Brady’s leading the group.